flancia-coop/doc.anagora.org/social-coop-tech-group.md

                 - https://anagora.org/@neil for cool reading club material ;)
         - Except the pollen
     - [[Calix]]
         - Super happy to be back after time lost in The Matrix!
 Currently in the UK, surprisingly enjoyable time.
+Very Excited about Autonomic's recent launch of https://cooperative.computer/ – masto post https://sunbeam.city/@autonomic/110458431661481012
 - Notes to future selves
+    - TWG could take a look at the governance update proposal https://www.loomio.com/p/OI8kEjVz/social-coop-organizing-circle-proposal
     - Issues raised from CWG
         - Excitement about the wiki :)
         - The idea about a bot to auto-boost the #introduction hashtag